 Next Steps for Installing Solar in Santa Clarita

-Solar incentives might come from the federal government, the California government or your local utility company.
-The growing number of solar incentives available has facilitated the nationwide growth of solar energy use in the last 15 years.
-We recommend talking to your local Santa Clarita solar installer to learn more about these incentives and to be sure that you're getting the most money possible for your solar panels.
+Solar incentives can be provided by your local utility company, the federal government or the California government.
+The large number of available incentives has facilitated the nationwide growth of solar energy use in the last 15 years.
+Speaking with your local Santa Clarita solar panel installation expert is the right first step towards getting the most money possible when you switch to solar energy.

 EcoWatch's Santa Clarita, CA Solar Incentives FAQs